soni801/boxgame/README.md

 I'm glad you asked.
 First, head over to the [releases](https://github.com/soni801/boxgame/releases) page.
 The release page should have both Linux and Windows binaries.
 If you own a Mac, first off, why?
 Second off, too bad.
 You really didn't miss out anyway.
-After you have downloaded the binary for your operating system, you can launch it.
-That should be everything.
-If it doesn't work, cry to me on Discord.
+After you have downloaded the binary, the procedure will vary depending on your OS.
+On Windows there should be a `.exe` file in the root directory for you to open, meanwhile on linux the binary is located inside `bin/`.
+You might need to run `chmod +x path/to/binary` to make it executable.
+After that, you can launch it.
+If it doesn't work, cry to me on Discord @Soni#7454.

+There will also be a platform-independent `.jar` file that you can download if you prefer that.
+This should also run on macOS, although that has not been tested.